Do You Need Pet Insurance?

 This is a topic that you will need to individually decide about for you and your furriends.
 We are try to help this discussion along with a series to provide some facts about insurance providers and what they do cover when it comes to expenses.

 We start off our series with veterinarian Dan Kenney, DVM, talking about both sides of this issue:

 A Wrong Attitude?

-I think that people often have the wrong attitude about pet insurance.
-For example, it’s not uncommon for someone to say they would rather just open up a savings account to pay their veterinary expenses rather than “waste” money on pet insurance premiums.
-This person doesn’t understand the purpose of pet insurance.
+I think that people often have the wrong attitude about insuring pets.
+For example, it’s not uncommon for someone to say they would rather just open up a savings account to pay their veterinary expenses rather than “waste” money on insurance premiums.
+This person doesn’t understand the purpose of animal insurance.

 People buy insurance of any kind to help them pay for large, unexpected or unplanned expenses for which they would have trouble paying for out-of-pocket.

-I’m all for having a so-called “pet health savings account,” but not instead of pet insurance.
+I’m all for having a so-called “animal health savings account,” but not instead of animal insurance.
 The reason is obvious.
-What if two months into your savings plan, your pet becomes seriously sick or injured and requires treatment totaling several thousand dollars?
+What if two months into your savings plan, your furry friend becomes seriously sick or injured and requires treatment totaling several thousand dollars?
 You’d be a little short.
-That’s when a pet insurance policy comes in handy.
+That’s when the insured policy comes in handy.
 And situations like that happen all the time in veterinary hospitals around the country.

 Too Many Exclusions?

 Another comment I hear a lot is: “There are too many exclusions, like hereditary problems and chronic diseases, to make it worth it.”
 If you believe this, perhaps you haven’t looked into it lately.
 There are a dozen companies offering policies in the United States and coverage has vastly improved.
 And most companies now allow you to customize your policy by selecting from several deductible and copay options to find a premium that fits your budget.